ParsleyJ/SmallStepTrack/README.md

 executeProgram(program, store);
 ```

-During execution, `program.step(store)` is called until it returns true, which means that the program became `skip`.
+During execution, `program.step(configuration)` is called until it returns true, which means that the program became `skip`.
 After each call of step() the state of the execution is printed to stdout.
 ```java
 /**